WinterWolfVN/Support-Old-Android-Docs/README.md

 ```

+---

 ## 😈 A MESSAGE FROM THE GREAT WIZARD 🧙‍♂️
 A real developer isn't someone who just chases thousand-dollar flagships.
 A real developer is a System Manipulator—someone capable of reviving "old souls" and making them serve humanity with peak optimization. 🏗️☕

 Don't let your code become a barrier.
 Make it a **BRIDGE**.

+> "No equipment is obsolete, only unbroken limits!"

 Join me in building a tech world where version discrimination no longer exists! 🍷🔥🚀